 - Full days of outdoor activities led by two caring Overland leaders

 - A multi-day backpacking trip designed for first-time backpackers

 - A fun, supportive and wholesome Overland experience

 We expect you to arrive to your trip fully prepared for all activities.

-- 1 weeks before your trip: take two 1½-hour hikes or walks in your boots with a backpack loaded with 20-25% of your body weight.
+- 1 weeks before your trip: four 2-hour hikes in your boots with a backpack loaded with 20% of your body weight.

 Preparing for an Overland Experience

 Overland trips are wholesome, structured experiences with high expectations of each student’s behavior.
 You are expected to be enthusiastic, positive, helpful and supportive of your trip mates and your leaders.
 We ask that you leave your cell phone and electronics at home (cameras are always welcome), so you can fully engage with your group and your trip.
 Arriving ready for a challenge—and prepared to contribute to an enthusiastic group—will go a long way toward creating a successful trip.
 Please contact us if you’d like to discuss preparing for your Overland trip.